Photo scanners are indispensable when it comes to the preservation and restoration of precious memories.

 Automatic feeders layer up documents in bulk to scan, similar to a printer’s paper feed.
 The scanner sorts through them and scans each one automatically.
 However, from time to time, they are prone to paper jams which may damage photos, especially if they are fragile.

 Some of these scanners, such as the Epson Perfection V600 can automatically convert your scanned images to PDF.
-If you go with a model that does not convert documents to PDF, simply use this free JPG to PDF tool to convert your document scans to PDF format (be sure to set the desired PDF size from the advanced settings options)
+If you go with a model that does not convert documents to PDF, simply use this free JPG to PDF tool to convert your document scans to PDF format (be sure to set the desired PDF size from the advanced settings options).
+You can also merge PDF files to create one PDF from all of your scanned images.

 Always Back up Your Scanned Images